Morteum/maven-semantic-release-test/README.md

-# maven-semantic-release-test
+# :rocket: Maven Semantic Release Test

-This project aim to be an exemple of using semantic-release with a maven project.
+This project aim to be an exemple of using semantic-release with a maven project